-Where necessary for the suppression smuggling, Customs may request military or police authorities, or other relevant agencies to provide assistance.
+I.Where necessary for the suppression smuggling, Customs may request military or police authorities, or other relevant agencies to provide assistance.

+II.
 In places other than commercial ports, military or police authorities may take anti-smuggling actions on their own if they find a violation of this Act.
-However, the results of their actions, together with the cargoes seized, shall be transferred to Customs for disposal.
+However, the results of their actions, together with the goods seized, shall be transferred to Customs for disposal.

-Where suspicious criminals are found in the anti-smuggling actions conducted by Customs, or by military or policy authorities as they assist Customs or on their own take anti-smuggling actions pursuant to the preceding Article, the case shall be immediately transferred to the competent authority for disposal according to relevant laws.
+Where the suspected are found in the anti-smuggling actions conducted by Customs, or by military or police authorities as they assist Customs or on their own take anti-smuggling actions pursuant to the preceding article, the case shall be immediately transferred to the competent authority for disposal according to relevant laws.

-Chapter III Seizure
+Chapter III Seizure Article 17

-Customs shall seize the cargoes deemed as violating this Act.

-Where the cargoes referred to in the preceding paragraph are seized within a means of transport and the violation is serious by nature, Customs may seize that means of transport for further survey and search, but only for a time period necessary for such survey and search.
+I.Customs shall detain the goods deemed as violating this Act.
+II.Where the goods referred to in the preceding paragraph are seized within a transportation means and the violation is serious by nature, Customs may detain that transportation means for further survey and search, but only for a time period necessary for such survey and search.

-Customs may seize the vessels, aircrafts, vehicles or other transport that are subject to confiscation or may be confiscated pursuant to provisions of this Act.
+Customs may detain the vessels, aircrafts, vehicles or other transportation means that are subject to confiscation or may be confiscated pursuant to provisions of this Act.

-Where it is difficult to deliver or store the cargoes or means of transport seized, Customs may hand them to the owner, manager or holder after such person has made an undertaking, or to a local government agency for safekeeping.
-If the latter is the case, a notice shall be given to the owner, manager, or holder of the cargoes or means of transport seized.
+Where it is difficult to deliver or store the goods or transportation means detained, Customs may hand them to the owner, manager or holder after such person has made an undertaking, or to a local government agency for safekeeping.
+If the latter is the case, a notice shall be given to the owner, manager, or holder of the goods or transportation means detained.

-Where articles seized cannot be disposed pursuant to the preceding Article, or are likely to perish or be damaged, Customs may either, before the case is terminated, sell those articles after making a public notice and keep the money, or just deliver them to the responsible government agency for disposal, and give a notice to their owner, manager or holder.

-For the purpose of securing evidence, Customs may take samples or pictures on the seized articles to be disposed pursuant to the preceding paragraph.
-Seized articles that are likely to cause danger may be destroyed and discarded.
+I.Where articles detained cannot be disposed pursuant to the preceding article, or are likely to perish or be damaged, Customs may either, before the case is terminated, sell those articles after making a public notice and keep the money, or just deliver them to the responsible government agency for disposal, and give a notice to their owner, manager or holder.
+II.For the purpose of preserving evidence, Customs may take samples or pictures of the detained articles to be disposed pursuant to the preceding paragraph.